 - CON: Pollution is a serious health hazard

 China is one of the world’s biggest manufacturing hubs, and with that level of industrial activity comes pollution.
 Smog frequently fills the air in China’s major cities and can cause sinus congestion.
-Expats should be sure to use an air purifier and speak to their healthcare provider if they have a pre-existing medical condition to ensure their safety in China.
+To ensure your safety in China, we recommend using an air purifier and speaking to your healthcare provider if you have a pre-existing medical condition.

 - CON: Drinking water is unsafe

 Pollution in China has also affected its water quality, making it unsafe for consumption.
-Expats should rather buy bottled water for drinking and cooking.
+You should rather buy bottled water for drinking and cooking.

 Education and schools in China